zhaonanq/bikeshare-prediction/README.md

 ## Scraping hourly weather data
 <img src="https://github.com/lifeisapomdp/bikeshare-prediction/blob/master/images/dark_sky_logo.png" class="centerImage" width="200">

 Hourly weather data is obtained from [Dark Sky](https://darksky.net), using a Python [scraper](https://github.com/lifeisapomdp/bikeshare-prediction/blob/master/weather/historical_newyork.py) modified from code provided on the Github page of the bikeshare prediction project by [Data Science for Social Good](https://github.com/dssg/bikeshare), which in turn relies on this Python [wrapper](https://github.com/ZeevG/python-forecast.io) of the Dark Sky API.
-In order to scrape and store the hourly data, follow the instructions given below for storing data on local machine.
-The procedure is slightly different for virtual machine.
+In order to scrape and store the hourly data, follow the instructions given below for storing data on local Windows machine.
+Caution: the procedure is slightly different for virtual machine or Unix-like machines.

-In order to scrape and store the hourly data, first install PostgreSQL and in Windows command line (Linux differs slightly) type,
+In order to scrape and store the hourly data, first install PostgreSQL and in Windows command line type,
 ```
 psql -U postgres
 ```